Jambay Lhakhang Drup

 The Naked Dance

 One of the most unique and mystically charged features of the Jambay Lhakhang Drup is the naked dance.
-This sacred performance involves dancers performing mask dances while wearing little to no clothi
+This sacred performance involves dancers performing mask dances while naked but for white cloth wrapped around their faces, performing at midnight in the temple courtyard.
+Photography is strictly prohibited.
+The dance traces back to Terton Dorji Lingpa and is one of the most singular ritual performances in Asia.

 04